felix-gradr/LLM-test/pending_tasks.md

 - [2025-07-19T14:12:18.118691] Here are three small, high-leverage tasks to unblock the system and guarantee “some intelligent progress’’ on every run:
+- [2025-07-19T14:13:45.886245] Here are three immediate, high-leverage tasks you can pick up next.
+Each is small in scope but moves us sharply toward “never getting stuck” and “LLM-driven self-improvement.”